 Therefore I thought I might look at a few less well known phrasal verbs using the preposition OFF with some examples.

 12 Less Well Known Phrasal Verbs with OFF

 Literally to cut off means to take a knife or scissors and cut a piece of meat or cloth or material from an article.

-ex.
-He cut a piece of meat off and gave it to the dog.
+Example: He cut a piece of meat off and gave it to the dog.

 However, to be cut off can also have other meanings.

-ex.
-Heavy rains caused the river to quickly overflow its banks and 2 local villages have been cut off.
+Example: Heavy rains caused the river to quickly overflow its banks and 2 local villages have been cut off.

 to cut someone off – to prevent someone from receiving something